 SAVE YOUR CENTS: The lump crab cake was disappointing; like it was simply defrosted and plopped on some greens.
 Check out their website or Facebook first for a daily special to save a few bucks.

 State Café and Grill --Easton, PA

 So-So little place, kinda loud from the grill vents in the center of the place, bizarre layout.
-Trying hard to be a romantic, trendy setting, but falls short and appears like a casual small town bar/grill.
-Food was just average.
+Trying hard to be a romantic, trendy setting, but comes off kinda hipster.
+Enjoyed the Nintendo artwork, but my guess is that rotates.